Advertiser Disclosure

 What is the fewest number of miles you can use to book an economy class award flight to Singapore?

-What is the fewest number of miles required to fly first class to Singapore?
+What is the best airline to fly to Singapore?

 INSIDERS ONLY: UP PULSE